-South Africa Free Range Plains Game Hunt #256
+South Africa and Mozambique Free Range Hunting #256

-South Africa Free Range Plains Game Hunt #256
+South Africa and Mozambique Free Range Hunting #256

-And that is exactly what this outfit has- it is the truly rare exception, totally unfenced- all 1,200,000 acres!!
-That is over 1800 square miles in 3 major parcels!!
+Over one million acres on four major concessions of land is all 1,200,000 acres!
+That is over 1,800 square miles in 4 major parcels!
 Because it is so vast and wild, and because they patrol it, poaching is not a big factor.
 Some areas seldom if ever get hunted due to its vastness.
-It is common to see animals they have never seen before, and that means the game has room and time to grow to big trophy sizes.
+It is common to see animals the PHs have never seen before, and that means the game has the seclusion and the time to grow to big trophy sizes.
 It is a treasure, in our opinion.
 It is truly vast and is all privately owned.
 You will feel that you have earned your animals here, and you will be hunting in very varied terrain from savannahs to mountains to valley pans and in between.
-Some awesome scenery and magnificent vistas to enjoy; and very untouched and under-hunted.
-We know, we hunted it ourselves in June of 2013.
+Some awesome scenery and magnificent vistas to enjoy; all of it quite untouched and under-hunted.
+We know, we hunted it ourselves.
 What we learned is that this operation carefully sets all its own quotas and has a longer season then most RSA operations, due to being set up as large “conservancies” (meaning a bunch of ranches that consolidate to better manage game).
 Because of that consolidation, they can hunt from about March on into November!

 The duration of the hunt and the priority animals will help determine the areas hunted.
 On an 8 day safari you typically hunt 2 areas.
 To logistically hunt all of their 3 areas– you would need 10 to 12 days.
 One area is about 7 hours drive from the southernmost area; or you can fly to Durban.
 Most of the terrain is undulating, water is plentiful and the bush can be thick in areas.
 Hillsides can be steep and rocky, with footing that is challenging; while other areas are relatively flat, with easy walking.
 Because each species has its own habitat preferences, you likely will experience all these types of terrain on your hunt.
 The scenery is awesome- much more mountainous then you would expect, although the mountains are not very tall.